dreamcatcher-tech/network/Inbox/2024-11-04 1639 universal decentralized securities.md

 But technology should be, by default, a decentralized stream.

 Ventures that set up as a decentralized work quality appraiser.
 Once we know what the threashold for decentralized is, these companies can set up and do this work and prove they are disinterested.

+The market need is for a way to have genuine decentralized profits, so small ventures can be exempt from securities laws.
+This will include AI based restrictions on what everyone who is involved is saying to the public.